bunnyhero/MarkdownEditingOnly/README.md

 1. [Install Sublime Package Control][wbond 2]
 2. From inside Sublime Text, open Package Control's Command Pallet: <kbd>CTRL</kbd> <kbd>SHIFT</kbd> <kbd>P</kbd> (Windows, Linux) or <kbd>CMD</kbd> <kbd>SHIFT</kbd> <kbd>P</kbd> on Mac.
 3. Type `install package` and hit Return.
 A list of available packages will be displayed.
-4. Type `MarkdownEditing` and hit Return.
+4. Type `MarkdownEditingOnly` and hit Return.
 The package will be downloaded to the appropriate directory.
 5. Restart Sublime Text to complete installation.
 Open a Markdown file and this custom theme.
 The features listed above should now be available.

 ### Manual Installation

-1. Download or clone this repository to a directory `MarkdownEditing` in the Sublime Text Packages directory for your platform:
+1. Download or clone this repository to a directory `MarkdownEditingOnly` in the Sublime Text Packages directory for your platform:
-    * Mac: `git clone https://github.com/SublimeText-Markdown/MarkdownEditing.git ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/MarkdownEditing`
+    * Mac: `git clone https://github.com/SublimeText-Markdown/MarkdownEditingOnly.git ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/MarkdownEditingOnly`
-    * Windows: `git clone https://github.com/SublimeText-Markdown/MarkdownEditing.git %APPDATA%\Sublime/ Text/ 2/\MarkdownEditing`
+    * Windows: `git clone https://github.com/SublimeText-Markdown/MarkdownEditingOnly.git %APPDATA%\Sublime/ Text/ 2/\MarkdownEditingOnly`
-    * Linux: `git clone https://github.com/SublimeText-Markdown/MarkdownEditing.git ~/.Sublime\ Text\ 2/Packages/MarkdownEditing`
+    * Linux: `git clone https://github.com/SublimeText-Markdown/MarkdownEditingOnly.git ~/.Sublime\ Text\ 2/Packages/MarkdownEditingOnly`
 2. Restart Sublime Text to complete installation.
 Open a Markdown file and this custom theme.
 The features listed above should now be available.

 ## Configuration